hendrikthecodeblock/config_management/README.md

 * Access to Github config_management repository will be required
 * Team access to the config_management repository will be required

+## Best Practices

+* always first create your test branch from the config_production branch
+* branch names should be as follow test_config_nameOfFeature
+* always push the test banch you working on
+* when creating the PR ensure you set to merge to the config_test branch
+* always at a reviewer to your PR request

 ### Pre-Requisites

 * Ensure you have cloned the config managment repository to your local machine